Tues - Sat 9:30am - 4:30pm Sun 10:30 - 4:30

 The philanthropist Thomy Lafon bought the cottage in 1876 and willed it to the Society of the Holy Family.

 New exhibition center at The Historic New Orleans Collection

 Across the street from THNOC's original location at 533 Royal Street is a new, 36,000-square-foot exhibition center, which is comprised of the meticulously restored 1816 Seignouret-Brulatour Building and courtyard and a brand new building, all of which is part of the latest expansion to the museum’s campus.
-The site will house the city's only continuing exhibition on the history of the French Quarter; changing exhibitions on the history and culture of New Orleans and the surrounding region; dynamic digital interactive displays; a hands-on educational space; a fully restored Aeolian pipe organ; a 2,000-square-foot museum shop; and a cafe;.
-The first major changing exhibition at the site will also be THNOC's first large-scale exhibition of contemporary art: "Art of the City: Postmodern to Post-Katrina," on view through October 6.
+The site houses the city's only continuing exhibition on the history of the French Quarter; changing exhibitions on the history and culture of New Orleans and the surrounding region; dynamic digital interactive displays; a hands-on educational space; a fully restored Aeolian pipe organ; a 2,000-square-foot museum shop; and a cafe;.
+The first major changing exhibition at the site is THNOC's first large-scale exhibition of contemporary art: "Art of the City: Postmodern to Post-Katrina," on view through October 6.